Rafi-99/The-Monitor/README.md

 * skip: skips the current song or video
 * queue: displays the queue
 * clear: clears the queue

+### Slash Commands
+* Run commands without the bot prefix!
+* Type in '/', and you will get a list of available commands
+* Less typing, more playing with commands!

 ## Links to Dependencies

 * [Java Discord API Wrapper](https://github.com/DV8FromTheWorld/JDA)